 Kegan, R., & Lahey, L. L. (2001).
 How the Way We Talk Can Change the Way We Work: Seven Languages for Transformation.
 Jossey-Bass.

-The book in which Karl first recognised the structure of the Evaporating Cloud inside the 'Immunity to Change' map โ competing commitments as the cloud's B and C needs, and Big Assumptions as the beliefs holding the conflict in place.
-Referenced in Chapter 2.
+The book in which Karl first recognised the structure of the Evaporating Cloud inside the 'Immunity to Change' map — competing commitments as the cloud's B and C needs, and Big Assumptions as the beliefs holding the conflict in place.
+Referenced in Chapters 2 and 4.

 Kegan, R., & Lahey, L. L. (2009).
 Immunity to Change: How to Overcome It and Unlock the Potential in Yourself and Your Organization.
 Harvard Business Press.

 The fuller articulation of the Immunity to Change method, including the practice of surfacing and testing Big Assumptions.
-This developmental mechanism โ why understanding alone doesn't move us โ is the adaptive layer of the Perry Approach.
+This developmental mechanism — why understanding alone doesn't move us — is the adaptive layer of the Perry Approach.
+See also Kegan's talk An Evening with Robert Kegan and Immunity to Change (2012), a live exploration of the same ideas.
 Referenced in Chapters 2 and 12.

 Cognitive frameworks